-The Emerging Media BFA allows students to integrate the multiple domains of art, storytelling, and technology.
-It is designed to: Provide a solid foundation in techniques and theory in one focused area of competence.
-Provide a broad understanding of related disciplines including arts, humanities, and technology.
-Provide extended experience in working in multidisciplinary teams on realistic problems.
+The Emerging Media BFA allows students to integrate the multiple domains of art, design, storytelling, and technology in one of the three portfolio required tracks, Character Animation, Experimental Animation or Graphic Design.
+The program is designed to provide: a solid foundation in techniques and theory in one of the listed tracks; a broad understanding of related disciplines including arts, humanities, and technology; an extended experience in working in multidisciplinary teams on realistic problems.
 The program is administered through the School of Visual Arts and Design.
-It is recognized that there are many combinations of courses which meet the needs of individual students.
-Three tracks – Character Animation, Experimental Animation and Graphic Design – lead to a Bachelor of Fine Arts degree.

 - Note: One-on-one portfolio reviews are not possible due to the large number of received portfolios.